Lean on Me (Kirk Franklin song): History

 Released as the first single in 1998, "Lean on Me" helped catapult The Nu Nation Project to becoming a 2× platinum gospel album.
 The single is also an interpretation of the Bill Withers song “"Lean on Me”.
-The song was a collaboration with artists Bono, Mary J. Blige, Crystal Lewis, and R. Kelly.
+The song was a collaboration with artists Bono, Mary J. Blige, Crystal Lewis, Tamela Mann, and R. Kelly.
 The song was heavily praised for reaching both the gospel and secular radio.
 1.5 million copies of the single have been sold to date and the single was nominated for Song of the Year Category for the 41st Grammy Awards.
 The single was also nominated for Best R&B Song and Best R&B Performance by a Duo or Group with Vocal.

 Kirk performed "Lean On Me" at the Grammy Awards in Los Angeles on 24 February before a TV audience of 1.5 billion people alongside Bono, Gerald Levert, Crystal Lewis, and Mary J. Blige.